Scent Detection Training For Dogs – Itsaboutdog

 Fill some of the boxes with candies and leave the others empty.
 Bring your dog inside, then give him instructions on where to get the treats.
 Give him praise and let him enjoy the sweets if he finds them.

 Give him treats from your hand as an additional reward.
-Before moving on, you should repeat this with your dog a few times to make sure they grasp the rules of the game.
+Before moving on, repeat this with your dog to ensure they grasp the game’s rules.

-Place a few candies inside one or two of the muffin tin holes, and then stuff tennis balls into every hole.
-To locate the rewards, let your dog investigate the tin and take out the tennis balls.
+Place a few candies inside one or two muffin tin holes, then stuff tennis balls into every hole.
+Let your dog investigate the tin and take out the tennis balls to locate the rewards.
 When your dog locates the rewards, give him praise.

 Allow your dog to witness you submerge a goodie beneath a cup.
 Praise him and raise the cup to allow him to consume the treat when he sniffs or paws at it.
-Then add two empty cups and continue.
-Lift the cup if he reaches for it empty and show him that it is empty.
+Then, add two empty cups and continue.
+Lift the cup and show him it is empty if he reaches for it.

 How to Start Scent Detection Training:

-Your dog has to be familiar with some fundamental commands, such as sit and recall, before you start scent training.
-Pet parents must understand how to interpret their dog’s body language to ensure their happiness and avoid any bad emotions, like nervousness, while training.
+Before you start scent training, your dog has to be familiar with some fundamental commands, such as sit and recall.
+Pet parents must understand how to interpret their dog’s body language to ensure their happiness and avoid any destructive emotions, like nervousness, while training.

 Additionally, a puppy should not begin scent training until after they have completed house training since this will provide them with the foundation they need to acquire more advanced skills.